Richard Jenrette – Taking Wall Street By Storm

-This is what allowed his firm to maximize the boom in the eighties an to make business decisions that they would not later regret.
-Research and analysis has remained the cornerstones of Jenrette’s business to this day.
+This is what allowed his firm to maximize the boom in the eighties and to make business decisions that they would not later regret.
+Research and analysis have remained the cornerstones of Jenrette’s business to this day.

 The Richard Jenrette Quick Bio